A movie for every day of the year – a good one

 Against a barrage of excerpts from The Postman Always Rings Twice, Chinatown, LA Confidential, The Omega Man, Kiss Me Deadly, Blade Runner, even Laurel and Hardy movies, Andersen presents his ideas as a goad, as a starting point for debate.
 And he attempts to excavate the “real” Los Angeles that keeps on chugging along below the misrepresentation and cultural vandalism.

 If you’ve read Mike Davis’s magisterial City of Glass, this is something like the visual counterpart.
 And if you don’t buy the general Andersen thesis, the movie clips alone are well worth the investment of time.

 - It gives Los Angeles back to those who use it most

-- Anderson is intelligent, opinionated, crotchety and dry
+- Andersen is intelligent, opinionated, crotchety and dry

 - Sacred cows (Woody Allen, Robert Altman) are slaughtered